h5radar/docs/README.md

-# docs
+# Docs
-Docs for h5radar application
+Manuals for t9radar.